ileniasalerno1/multi-agent-system/README.md

 Multi-Agent System is an educational recommendation platform based on a multi-agent architecture built with LangGraph, OpenAI, Streamlit and SerpAPI.

-The system combines recommendation, web search and critical evaluation capabilities to help users discover educational and professional learning resources.
+The system combines semantic recommendation, web search and critical evaluation capabilities to help users discover educational and professional learning resources.

 ---